aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-html/_index.md

 type: docs
 weight: 320
 url: /net/convert-pdf-to-html/
+description: This article describes how to convert a PDF file into HTML.
+Aspose.PDF for .NET provides the capability to convert HTML files into PDF format using the InLineHtml approach.
 ---

 # Convert PDF to HTML

 Aspose.PDF for .NET provides many features for converting various file formats into PDF documents and converting PDF files into various output formats.
 This article discusses how to convert a PDF file into HTML.
 Aspose.PDF for .NET provides the capability to convert HTML files into PDF format using the InLineHtml approach.
 We have had many requests for functionality that converts a PDF file into HTML format and have provided this feature.
 Please note that this feature also supports XHTML 1.0.

 - Convert PDF to HTML
 - Splitting Output to Multi-page HTML